 Are you considering divorce as well as the possibility of representing yourself in a case?
-Money conscious and do it yourself Texans have pondered this possibility for many years.
-Getting a divorce is tough enough but the idea of having to hire an attorney to represent you in that divorce adds insult to injury in the thoughts of many people in your position.
+Money conscious and do-it-yourself Texans have pondered this possibility for many years.
+Getting a divorce is tough enough, but the idea of having to hire an attorney to represent you in that divorce adds insult to injury in the thoughts of many people in your position.
 I can completely see why you would want to forgo the expense in trouble of hiring an attorney if at all possible.
 Why have someone else done it for you when you can do it yourself?

 Do you need an attorney to represent you in your divorce?

 This seems like as good a place as any to begin our conversation.
 Realistically, do you need an attorney to represent you in a divorce case in Texas?
-The simple answer is no. There is no requirement in the Texas family code for you to have an attorney to file and proceed with the divorce.
+The simple answer is no. There is no requirement in the Texas family code for an attorney to file and proceed with the divorce.
 Each of you is legally capable of performing the steps an attorney would be you to be represented.
 A judge will not throw you out of their courtroom or try to do anything underhanded to prevent you from proceeding without counsel.
-Every day at the courthouse you will find people without attorneys representing themselves in divorce cases.
+Every day at the courthouse, you will find people without attorneys representing themselves in divorce cases.

 My rule of thumb when it comes to hiring an attorney for divorce

 The first question you need to ask yourself when determining whether or not you need an attorney to represent you in your divorce is whether or not you have children.
 This is not a question that should take that long for you to answer.
-Parents going through a divorce have so much at stake in their case that it would be a tremendous risk to not have an attorney representing you along the way.
+Parents going through a divorce have so much at stake in their case that it would be a tremendous risk not to have an attorney representing you along the way.
 The myth that you can effectively represent yourself in a divorce with children is the first myth that I would like to tackle in today’s blog post.

 Myth #1: There’s no risk in representing yourself in a divorce with children

 Next, are you knowledgeable about the different components of conservatorship and custody in Texas?
-Do you have a plan in place on how to achieve goals when it comes to your children in the divorce?
-Do you even have goals for your children or are you merely participating in the case and hoping to make it through in one piece by the end?
+Do you have a plan in place to achieve goals when it comes to your children in the divorce?
+Do you even have goals for your children, or are you merely participating in the case and hoping to make it through in one piece by the end?
 While you may be able to file for a divorce without an attorney and you may be able to get divorced without an attorney, your relationship with your child may begin to deteriorate during the divorce and into your post-divorce life if you are not careful.

 Probably the most significant issue facing families going through a divorce in Texas who have children is what role you will take on in parenting your children after your case.
 Most families are engaged in joint managing conservatorships where you and your co-parent will share parenting responsibilities, time with the kids, and decision-making capabilities.
-Exactly how those rights will be divided up between you and your spouse is up to the strength of your circumstances and how well you can present evidence to a judge, if necessary.
-However, if it is incorrect to assume that you will have to go to see a judge conclude your divorce.
+Exactly how those rights will be divided up between you and your spouse is up to the strength of your circumstances and how well you can present evidence to a judge, if necessary, however, if it is incorrect to assume that you will have to go to see a judge conclude your divorce.

 Myth #2: Your divorce isn’t likely to go before a judge, so there’s no need to hire a lawyer

 The benefits of hiring an experienced family law attorney are not limited to their experience in a courtroom.
 An attorney will help you to organize your case for settlement negotiations and especially in settings like mediation.
 Mediation is the last and best chance you will have to settle your case before a trial.
-You will want to avoid the risk and uncertainties surrounding a trial in favor of a mediation setting where you and your spouse can work with one another in a more comfortable environment to settle your differences and work out solutions that work best for you and your children.
+You will want to avoid the risk and uncertainties surrounding a trial in favor of a mediation setting where you and your spouse can work together in a more comfortable environment to settle your differences and work out solutions that work best for you and your children.

 Myth #3: lawyers cost too much money to hire

 Family law attorneys bill by the hour and typically charge an upfront retainer which you can view as a down payment.
 That retainer will retain the services of your attorney for the duration of your divorce.
 Throughout the case, you will make periodic payments to your attorney based on the work that must be done.
-Typically speaking, the more work that must be done the more a divorce costs because you are paying the attorney to perform functions and services on your behalf in the case.
-The attorney bills you by the hour and the result of that is the more billing that is done the more your case will end up costing.
+Typically speaking, the more work that must be done, the more a divorce costs because you are paying the attorney to perform functions and services on your behalf in the case.
+The attorney bills you by the hour, and the result of that is the more billing that is done, the more your case will end up costing.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan